openintegrationhub/Connectors/Adapters/AdapterOperationTypes.md

     * having deletion events be propagated through webhooks
     * allowing a list of recently deleted ids to be fetched

-## Create and update information in a system
+## Create and update Information in a System
 *(Updates propagate into a system)*: The ability to add information to a system and to update information once it is present in the system.
   - [ ] Given an object that is semantically valid (as per the business rules of